 Proposals will include the following components:

-- An academic plan endorsed by the student’s advisor and Director of Graduate Studies detailing the previous satisfaction of pre-requisites for admission to the MS program in Data Science and a timeline for the integration of any remaining pre-requisite training into the student’s doctoral curriculum; and
+- An academic plan endorsed by the student’s advisor and Director of Graduate Studies detailing the previous satisfaction of prerequisites for admission to the M.S. in Data Science and a timeline for the integration of any remaining pre-requisite training into the student’s doctoral curriculum; and

 - Two letters of reference from faculty advisors describing their understanding of the training in Data Science that the student will receive and how it will be integrated into the student’s dissertation research.